melcataclysm/camjam/README.md

 # Camjam

 This is a collection of simple script to play with CamJam EduKit #3.
-User-end scripts are "translated" to help not English-speaking kids.
+User-end scripts are "translated" to help non English-speaking kids.

 ## Links